(625 ILCS 5/11-412)

 or claims to have, made such a written or supplemental report, or upon demand of any

-court, a certificate showing that a specified written accident report or supplemental report
+court, a certificate showing that a specified written crash report or supplemental report

 has or has not been made to the Administrator solely to prove a compliance